3LawsRobotics/3laws/docs/sources/getting_started.rst

 3. Configure Supervisor
 ************************

-Now that the Control Panel backend is running, access the control panel from any machine on the same network as the robot by opening a web browser and navigating to the following URL: ``http://<IP_ADDRESS_OF_THE_ROBOT>:8000/``.
+Now that the Control Panel service is running, access the control panel from any machine on the same network as the robot by opening a web browser and navigating to the following URL: ``http://<IP_ADDRESS_OF_THE_ROBOT>:8000``.

 The initial view of the Control Panel is the "Configuration" page, which consists of sections (tabs) listed as:
 :doc:`General <configuration/general>`